MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/application-deployment-via-mecm.md

      :::image type="content" source="images/user-experience-in-deployment-type-wizard.png" alt-text="User experience in deployment type wizard":::

-12. Click **Next** on requirements.
+12. Click **Next** on Requirements.
 13. Click **Next** on Dependencies.
 14. Click **Next** until completion screen comes up then **Close**.
 15. Keep clicking next until the completion of Application Wizard.
-Verify all has been green checked.
+Verify all have been green checked.
 16. Close the wizard, right click on the recently created application and deploy it to your down-level-server collection.
      :::image type="content" source="images/deploy-application.png" alt-text="Deployment of application created":::
 17. Verify in MECM>Monitoring>Deployments the status of this migration.
 For example, see the below screenshot.
      :::image type="content" source="images/deployment-status.png" alt-text="Deployment status check":::

-## Relevant topics
+## Related topics

 - [Microsoft Monitoring Agent Setup](/services-hub/health/mma-setup)
 - [Deploy applications - Configuration Manager](/mem/configmgr/apps/deploy-use/deploy-applications)